vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 On Thursday 2026-07-09, I skipped all exercises.
 This was because of a long morning / early afternoon session dealing with a bunch of items related to the day job.

+## 2026-07-10: skipped strength exercises

+On Friday 2026-07-10, after three days of skipping all exercises, I was overdue to do strength exercises.
+However, due to a mix of time constraints and general fatigue, I decided to skip strength exercises.
+I did hand gripper exercises and indoor jogging (as well as standing-on-one-leg-with-eyes-open exercises accompanying rice prep).